Value-Function-based Sequential Minimization for Bi-level Optimization: The Proposed Algorithm

+The regularization terms in Eq.~\ref{eq:fmu} and Eq.~\ref{eq:phimu} are to guarantee the uniqueness of solution to these two problems, which is essential for the differentiability of~$\varphi_{\mu,\theta,\sigma}(\x)$, and will be discussed in Remark~\ref{remark 1} of Section~\ref{sec:algorithmic framework}.
+Experiments in Section~\ref{sec:toy optimistic} also demonstrate that introducing the regularization terms for differentiability to avoid possible jumps matters to improve the computational~stability.

 The sequential unconstrained minimization method is mainly used for solving constrained nonlinear programming by changing the problem into a sequence of unconstrained minimization problems \cite{fiacco1990nonlinear,lasdon1972efficient,byrne2013alternating}.
 To be specific, we add to the objective a selected auxiliary function of the constraints with a sequence of parameters, and obtain a series of unconstrained problems.
 The convergence of parameters makes the sequential unconstrained problems converge to the original constrained problem, leading to the convergence of the solution.
-Based on the property of auxiliary functions, they are divided mainly into two types, barrier functions and penalty functions~\cite{freund2004penalty,luenberger1984linear}.
-Here we put forward the definition of barrier or penalty functions.
+Based on the property of auxiliary functions, they are divided mainly into two types, barrier functions and penalty functions~\cite{freund2004penalty,luenberger1984linear}, whose definitions are provided~here.